ephect-io/framework/README.md

 **Ephect** introduces *hooks* to manage the data workflow.
 Additionally to well-known useEffect and useState hooks in the **ReactJS** realm, **Ephect** comes with 3 new basic hooks:

-- useProps: to ensure a property can be used,
+- useState: to store data in a file and get it back as is,
+- useStore: to store data in a file and get it back as object,
+- useMemory: to store data in a memory registry and get it back as is,
 - useQueryArgument: to filter the value passed as parameter to the query,
-- useSlot: to bind variables nested in slots to the parent component.

-## CLI tool *egg*
+## CLI tool *use*

-**Ephect** comes with a CLI tool called *egg*.
-The main feature of **egg** is to build the code of the whole application at once.
-This is done in one command: *php egg build*.
+**Ephect** comes with a CLI tool called *use* which provide you with a bunch of practical `make` commands.
+You can see the full list of commands by typing `php use help`.
+The primary role of **use** is to build the code of the whole application at once.
+This is done in one command: `php use build`.
 The benefits of this approach are the errors management and the increase of velocity of the application.

 ### Error handling